 David A. “Hawk” Hawkens Scholarship Fund 2003 Created by friends and family of USAF Captain David Hawkens, this fund serves as a memorial to his life.
 Jefferson, Berkeley, Morgan, and Hampshire county college-bound students with less than stellar grades, but great promise, and proven financial need are eligible.

-The Inspiration Scholarship Fund 2016 Martinsburg native and nationally recognized motivational speaker Kristi Hedges established this scholarship fund in memory of Thelma Henry and Viola Hedges.
+The Inspiration Scholarship Fund 2016 Martinsburg native and nationally recognized leadership author Kristi Hedges established this scholarship fund in memory of her grandmothers Thelma Henry and Viola Hedges.
 High achieving, first in their family students from public schools in Jefferson, Berkeley, or Morgan counties who are planning on attending an out-of-state college or university may apply.

 Floyd and Isabel Jacques Memorial Scholarship Fund 2010 Established as a legacy gift through his estate, Mr. Jacques created this endowed fund to honor his late wife and to benefit students graduating from Musselman High School in the top 10% of their class.